HaoMIN/facerecognitionbrain/README.md

 2. Backend (Node.js -> express -> AWS EC2)
 3. Database (AWS RDS -> Postgresql)

 The UI part is hosted by **AWS S3** as a static website.
-The bucked is public facing and the user can access the application via this [link](http://smartbrainaws.s3-website-us-east-1.amazonaws.com).
+The bucket is public facing and the user can access the application via this [link](http://smartbrainaws.s3-website-us-east-1.amazonaws.com).

 The backend and database are hosted in a VPC of AWS.
 The database is hidden from the public and can only accessed by an EC2 instance in the same VPC.